 Being Catholic is not only part of their creative process but central to the business model.
 When presenting their extremely ambitious funding goals, including the target of half a billion U.S. dollars, the team say they are unapologetically relying upon the God’s provision.

-But alongside the big dollar signs is a big vision for the for-profit business to eventually become a means of channeling funds into charitable mission such as the support of orphans and Catholic education.
-Using Pope Benedict XVI’s idea of an “economy of communion,” the spiritual entrepreneurs have created a charitable foundation, Genesis Charitable Corporation, alongside the media company.
+But alongside the big dollar signs is a big vision for the for-profit business to eventually become a means of channeling funds into charitable missions such as the support of orphans and Catholic education.
+Using Pope Benedict XVI’s idea of an “economy of communion,” the spiritual entrepreneurs hope to partner with Genesis Charitable corporation, whose mission is to fund Catholic animation.

 “We have an incredible opportunity as Catholics to give our side of the story and invite people in.
 There are a lot of people looking for hope and meaning, and that's all tied into what we're going to try to offer, which is an objective, purposeful life,” Pacheco said.